 Anthem has officially become the lowest score game of BioWare after 24 years of existence.
-This looter shooter game (roughly called “clun gun shooting”) has a score of only 60 on Metacritic, “defeats” the old score of Mass Effect: Andromeda is 72 to break up the leading position … backwards.
+This looter shooter game (roughly called “clun gun shooting”) has a score of only 60 on Metacritic, “defeats” the old score of Mass Effect: Andromeda is 72 to break up the leading position … backward.
 After epic marketing campaigns, quality trailers, and two official release dates, gamers saw what the game was all about, and they were disappointed.

 Anthem’s item system: Why is it criticized, and what could be done better?
-Anthem’s item system and the mechanism to hunt and upgrade items are extremely unreasonable, causing gamers to feel inhibited when playing and lose interest.
+Anthem’s item system and the mechanism to hunt and upgrade items are too unreasonable, causing gamers to feel inhibited when playing and lose interest.

 And this comparison shows that Anthem is losing “broken tail.”

-BioWare did not develop Anthem in a secluded manner, but made it when other games of the same genre existed.
+BioWare did not develop Anthem in a secluded manner but made it when other games of the same genre existed.
 “Anthem is better than competitors in their early days” is not an excuse for us to play BioWare products.
 BioWare itself knows this well, and they have repeatedly said they want to make a difference from rivals so that players like Anthem.

 Moreover, Anthem lacks content too.
 While Ubisoft promises that it will focus on developing end-game content immediately with The Division 2 (due out on March 15, 2019), the amount of content BioWare has created for Anthem right now. is too little.
-The missions of the game keep making players go here, shoot the other, pick up something, bring in rewards.
+The game’s missions keep making players go here, shoot the other, pick up something, bring in rewards.
 The bosses Anthem has are just tough battles between gamers and AI, when you hide behind obstacles as if playing Gears of War, looking for the opportunity to “poke” their weaknesses with combos, and wait for them to collapse.
-There is nothing dramatic or interesting here because, as said, even the items they fall out are too trivial.
+There is nothing dramatic or exciting here because, as said, even the items they fall out are too trivial.